 1. Content Analytics

 Content analytics have to do with your website, your blog, and any content that you are publishing outside of your application itself.
-The most basic of these is the website visitor count, but that is hardly enough valuable information to learn how to make better decisions with your content in order to grow your user base.
+The most basic of these is the website visitor count, but that is hardly enough valuable information to learn how to make better decisions with your content to grow your user base.

 Quality content analytics answer the following questions: